 Expansion joints shall be placed along all structures, as shown in the Drawings and/or Standard Details, and around all features that project into, through, or against the concrete.
 An expansion joint shall be constructed at the intersection of sidewalks; between sidewalk crossings and sidewalks; between curbs and sidewalks (except parallel curb); and at the beginning and end of curb returns.
 Additionally expansion joints shall be constructed every fifty feet (50') where the concrete span exceeds seventy-five feet (75') and expansion joints are not required for the above listed reasons.
 Expansion joint material shall conform to the requirements of ASTM D-1751 (AASHTO M-213).
-Expansion joints shall not exceed one half inch plus or minus one-eighth inch (1/2"±1/8") in width.
-Expansion joint material shall extend the full width of the structure and shall be cut to such dimensions that the base of the expansion joint shall extend to the subgrade and the top shall be depressed not less than one-quarter inch (1/4") nor more than one-half inch (1/2") below the finished surface of the concrete.
-The material shall be of one (1) piece in the vertical dimension and shall be securely fastened in a vertical position to the existing concrete face against which fresh concrete is to be placed.
+Expansion joint shall not exceed one half inch plus or minus one-eighth inch $(1/2"\pm1/8")$ in width.
+Expansion joint material shall extend the full width of the structure and shall be cut to such dimensions that the base of the expansion joint shall be of one (1) piece in the vertical dimension and shall be securely fastened in a vertical position to the existing concrete face against which fresh concrete is to be placed.
 After the concrete has set, the expansion joints shall be filled flush to the finish concrete surface with an approved polyurethane sealant applied according to the manufacturer's recommendation.